Students seeking entry to an opportunity class should sit the Opportunity Class Placement Test held in designated test centres each year.

 - a Test authority letter which must be taken to the allocated test centre on test day

-- a Test information sheet for parents and students that explains the test and lists what your child should and should not bring, and
+- Test information for parents and students that explains the test and lists what your child should and should not bring, and

 - information about adjustments to the test for disability, if relevant.

-The 2021 Opportunity Class Placement Test has been designed to allow students to demonstrate their abilities across a range of areas, including reading, mathematical reasoning and thinking skills.
+The Opportunity Class Placement Test (PDF 7623 KB) has been designed to allow students to demonstrate their abilities across a range of areas, including reading, mathematical reasoning and thinking skills.
+The tests are designed to measure ability rather than academic performance.

 Preparing for the test

-This test will be computer-based.
 Students will be more comfortable with the test process if they are familiar with the types of questions they may be asked.
 Samples of paper-based test questions are provided below to help students become familiar with the types of questions.
-A sample computer-based test will be available on this website in early November.
 However, the Department of Education does not recommend any specific coaching for the test.

-Results of sample tests do not show how a student will score in their Opportunity Class Placement Test.
-The selection committee will not consider scores on sample tests or any other practice tests.
+Results of sample tests do not show how a student will perform in their Opportunity Class Placement Test.
+The selection committee will not consider performance on sample tests or any other practice tests.

 Below are paper-based sample tests which indicate the types of questions to expect in the Opportunity Class Placement Test but are not the questions that will be asked on test day.
 You can view the questions to help understand the types of questions that may be asked in the test.